vorpalhelix/vorpalhelix/README.md

 # 👋 Hello, I'm vorpalhelix!

 Welcome to my GitHub profile!
-I'm interested in learning programming better and making games.
+I'm interested in becoming better at C++ and programming in general, and making games.

 ## 🛠️ Technologies & Tools